SAKryukov/dotnet-solution-structure/articles/article0.md

 Needless to say, both techniques demonstrate the well-known [magic string](https://en.wikipedia.org/wiki/Magic_string) anti-pattern.
 Not only in the above code samples an innocent typo won't be detected by the build process, but the code will be broken if the developer moves some files around.

-Fortunately, I have a simple workaround for the first problem ...
+Fortunately, we can do a lot better than that.

 But first, let's think about the basics.
 Why do we need the data in code?